 Treatments for OCD can help people manage their obsessions and compulsions, and reduce or eliminate their symptoms.

-Certain medications assist the brain to restore its usual chemical balance and help control the obsessions and compulsions.
-When symptoms are particularly resistant to psychological therapy, medication may be prescribed.
+Certain medications assist the brain to restore its usual chemical balance and help control obsessions and compulsions.
+Sometimes medications are prescribed alone, or alongside psychological therapies.

 Community support programs

 Support groups provide an environment where people with OCD and their families can meet to give and receive support.
 Information is provided, along with self-help and coping strategies.
 Understanding and acceptance by the community is also very important.

 SANE factsheets provide brief, introductory information about mental health.